PrimoKu/smart-international-shipping-cost/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Iteration 1:
-1) The main page contains all elements currently accessible via our routes.
-2) So far, you can create an order, and login/register.
-Your data in both cases will be stored in our MongoDB database.
-3) Login and register will take you to separate pages for those specific functions.
-4) "Create order" creates a modal, which allows you to upload orders to the interface and the database.

-Iteration 2:
-1) The starting screen has been streamlined for login/registration, though this is likely to be removed or changed.
-2) The dashboard interface is now accessible and connected to the order management interface
-3) User registration / login / information input has been updated, and checkout has been improved
-4) Additional API functionality has been added, see the documentation or just explore :^)

 Iteration 3:
 1) A new type of user, a Shipper, is now supported!
 Their role is to fulfill user orders.
 2) User orders are now given status, deadline, and other indicators to help inform the user about their order.